In this article

 However, checks have their drawbacks.
 They can be time-consuming to process and are prone to human error, which can further delay payments.
 Plus, checks sent by mail present a security risk since they can be intercepted, altered, or stolen, leading to payment fraud.

 Wire transfers are the standard for large B2B payments, especially international transactions.
-Wires are flexible, since they can be initiated from a bank or non-bank financial institution, and all you need is the receiving account’s information.
+Wires are one of the most flexible payment options because you can initiate them from a bank or non-bank financial institution, and all you need is the receiving account’s information.

-However, if you plan to use wire transfers, you'll likely incur additional costs since you'll typically pay a processing fee to initiate the payment, and the recipient may be charged as well.
+However, if you plan to use wire transfers, you'll likely incur additional costs since you'll typically pay a processing fee to initiate the payment.
+The recipient may be charged for accepting the payment as well.

-Wires are a secure form of real-time payment, but one problem is that they can’t be refunded or cancelled once initiated.
-For this reason, wires are best suited for infrequent rather than recurring or bulk business payments.
+Wires are a secure form of real-time payment, but note that they can’t be refunded or canceled once initiated.
+For this reason, wires are best suited for infrequent rather than bulk or recurring payments.

-Another common form of B2B electronic payment involves the automated clearing house network.
-Overseen by the regulatory body Nacha, ACH payments function similarly to checks or bank transfers, with excellent security.
-ACH is often used for payroll services, such as direct deposits.
+Many B2B payments are sent over the Automated Clearing House network.
+Overseen by the regulatory body Nacha, ACH payments are electronic payments that function similarly to checks or bank transfers.
+They offer excellent security; businesses often use ACH for payroll services, such as direct deposits.

-ACH transfers and wire transfers are similar, and in some cases, the terminology is used interchangeably.
+ACH transfers and wire transfers are similar, and the terms are sometimes used interchangeably.
 However, there are some important differences between the two:

-• ACH transactions tend to be significantly cheaper than wires, and often free.
+• ACH transactions tend to be significantly cheaper than wires and are often free

-• Unlike wires, ACH transactions can be refunded or cancelled by either party.
+• Unlike wires, ACH transactions can be refunded or canceled by either party

-These factors make ACH an ideal baseline method for recurring payments or bulk B2B transactions that occur domestically.
-Many businesses use ACH for their regular transactions, opting for wires, checks, cash, or other methods for special, niche, or infrequent payments.
+These factors make ACH an ideal baseline method for recurring expenses or bulk domestic B2B transactions.
+Many businesses use ACH for their regular transactions and choose wires, checks, cash, or other methods for special, niche, or infrequent payments.

 • PayPal: The industry standard for over two decades, PayPal is a B2B online payment platform built specifically for business transactions.
 It doubles as a peer-to-peer (P2P) payment network.